VermontAHS/IEE-Program/README.md

 *Notices*-
 A notice system that provides timely, accurate information to Vermonters in a way that promotes action and understanding on their part.

-### Technical Principles

-•Build using Agile and iterative practices to deliver value frequently and incrementally •Default to Open
-•Default to Cloud
-•Default to open standards and formats to maximize extensibility and interoperability •Own and manage our data and business rules
-•Choose emergent architecture over ‘big up-front design’ •Favor small components and loosely-coupled parts •Automate testing and deployments
-•Value experimentation and innovation